dharmatype/Bebas-Neue/docs/index.md

 Originally released in 2005. * **Development was terminated.** *

 * [Bebas Neue version 1.xxx (2010)](https://github.com/dharmatype/Bebas-Neue)
-Bebas Neue is re-designed from "Bebas" font for the same purpose.
+Bebas Neue is re-designed from Bebas (2005) font for the same purpose.
 First released in 2010.
-Bebas Neue have same proportion and theory as original Bebas(2005).
+Bebas Neue have same proportion and theory as original Bebas (2005).

 * [Bebas Neue Family (2014)](http://www.fontfabric.com/bebas-neue/)
 Fontfabric designed additional weights and glyphs.
 They are distributing the font family under the same name of "Bebas Neue".
 Please read more information below.

 * [Bebas Kai (2014)](https://github.com/dharmatype/Bebas-Kai)
-Bebas Kai is one of derivative works based upon Bebas(2005)
+Bebas Kai is one of derivative works based upon Bebas (2005)
 From 2018, Bebas Kai has become open sourced font.
 You can download the font files(.otf and .ttf) and its source file(.glyphs)